Keytah System Comparison

-For the 2020-2021 season the drip field has been fitted with new surface drip tape.
-The system utilises the existing pump and filter set up, but instead of sub surface tape it utilises surface tape which is replaces each season.
+For the 2020-2021 season the drip field was been fitted with new surface drip tape.
+The system utilises the existing pump and filter set up, but instead of sub surface tape it utilises surface tape which is replaced each season.
 The tape is easily installed and fully recyclable.

 Automation of Siphons: The Smart Siphons were installed in 2017, they are a small pipe through bank, fitted with a rotating elbow, and enable up to 150 siphons to be started at once remotely.
 Automated control of the siphons is utilising the EnviroNode IoT solution.
 The EnviroNode Hub provides wireless control of siphons, sensors and monitors the channel level and water advance sensors in the field.
 The EFAC (EnviroNode Farm Automation Controller) enables the smart siphons to be started or stopped remotely via the EnviroDash from any web enabled mobile device.

-New Bankless Channel Field: Many irrigators have moved to bankless channel systems to help managed labour resourcing.
-The trial is continuing to collect data from the existing bankless channel field, and will also collect information on a new larger setup.
+New Bankless Channel Field: Many irrigators have moved to bankless channel systems to help managed labour and energy resourcing.
+IN 2021 the trial continued to collect data from the existing bankless channel field, and also collect information on a new larger setup.
 The new W567 is a large 500ha system that has three sets of five bays.
 Water is reused as it progresses through the five bays in each set.
 Reusing water through the bays reduced the tail water that has to be returned to the storage.
 This bankless setup has been fitted with automated gates which will enable remote control of irrigation.

-The 2021 GVIA field day was held at Keytah on Wednesday 10th February.
+The 2021 GVIA field day was held at Keytah in February.
 The day gave growers and consultants an opportunity to see the field activities of the project and to discuss the findings.
 The 2021 GVIA field day booklet includes information on the GVIA project as well as other research being conducted as part of Smarter Irrigation for Profit 2.
 For each of our annual field days we develop brochures providing the relevant information for growers.
 Download your copies of the 2018 brochure on Grower-led irrigation automation and nitrogen optimisation or the siphon-less irrigation 2019 brochure.